 How do I find out about my Methodist ancestors?

 by John Lenton; this talk, which will be given with particular reference to using the Wesley Historical Society Library at Oxford Brookes University, commences at 8:00pm.
-If Exeter Hall is not open, the talk will take place via Zoom.
+It will take place via Zoom.

 The paper briefly explains Methodist history for genealogists, showing what genealogists need to find out to trace their Methodist ancestors.
 It explains where Methodists were strongest and weakest and why, reasons for their growth, and why they divided and united again.
 The organisation is explained so that it can be understood what records can be found, why they were made, and how they can be useful to the genealogist and where to find them.
 The chief helpful websites are listed and explained, also how to use books of reference such as Hills Arrangements and the Minutes of Conference.
 Local records such as circuit plans are also looked and societies such as the Society of Cirplanologists.